rehashedsalt/home/README.md

 Don't look.
 Right now it's just me trying to hack together an environment.

 ### .zshrc
-A simple `zsh` configuration file.
+A simple `zsh` configuration file, as built to handle oh-my-zsh.